gtmx23/20240110_dsci524_toy_python_package/README.md

 # pycounts_toy_python_524

-A package based on the pycounts tutorial, as part of DSCI 524 Individual Assignment
+A package based on the pycounts tutorial, as part of DSCI 524 Individual Assignment.

 ## Installation